gunout/SimplyChatRoom/README.md

     node server.js

-# PS : LINE 1 OF "script.js" change the ip by your ip public !!!
+# PS : LINE 1 OF "script.js" CHANGE THE IP BY YOUR "IP PUBLIC" !!!